justin-vanwinkle/fgauna12.github.io/_posts/2017-03-28-AspCoreSecretsManager.markdown

 1. **Secrets are not encrypted**.
 What this tooling buys you is the ability to manage configuration settings that you don't want to have in your source code repository.

 2. When working with others, you're going to have to share these secrets with them.
 At this point you might consider the Azure Key Vault or using a tool like LastPass.

+3. ASP.NET Core projects hosted by Service Fabric might not work with this.
+Because of the way that configuration works in service fabric, even setting the `ASPNETCORE_ENVIRONMENT` environment variable was a challenge and it wasn't as straight forward as editing it from the project settings.

+*EDIT 4-6-2017* - Added a 3rd Caveat and clarified how to use the `set` command